 2022 alberta sport recognition award Winners

-The 2022 Alberta Sport Recognition Awards were presented by Minister Jason Luan to the recipients at the McDougall Center in Calgary on March 31,2023
+The 2022 Alberta Sport Recognition Awards were presented at the McDougall Center in Calgary on March 31,2023

 Since 2002, the Alberta Sport Awards have been presented to honor the extraordinary athletic accomplishments of our high performance Alberta athletes, teams, coaches and officials.